cguth7/cguth7.github.io/_pages/home.md

 We also know that each outcome has an equal chance of occuring.

-When we wait every outcome by its chance of occuring, we have found the *expected value* of the action.
+When we weight every outcome by its chance of occuring, we have found the *expected value* of the action.

 | Side  | probability | product  |